a1026360/JazzWorm/sim/README.md

 Training for 1h:

-checkpoint_24 was able to beat the RandomPlayer 94 - 6.
+* checkpoint_24 was able to beat the RandomPlayer 94 - 6.
+* checkpoint_4 (trained for 10 min) was able to beat the RandomPlayer 99 - 1, but loses 7 - 17 vs checkpoint_24.
+* checkpoint_1 (second generation) was able to beat the RandomPlayer 46 - 4.